Patterns & Insights

 Remember that lovable donkey in Shrek?
-Even though my kids are now in college, we still play the ‘guess the movie game,’ when together.
+Even though my kids are now beyond their college years, we still play the ‘guess the movie game,’ when we are all together.
 Someone blurts out a movie line in response to an event or statement and waits to see who first identities the source movie.

-Some of our favorite lines come from Shrek.
+Some of our favorite lines still come from the oldie, but goodie, the original Shrek.
 “Blue flower, red thorn…” was the mantra that Donkey repeated when looking for a plant with healing powers to help his buddy Shrek.
-But the end of the mantra was, “this would be so much easier if I was not color blind!”
+But as he struggles with the tasks, at some point he claims, “this would be so much easier if I was not color blind!”
 Are you extolling attributes to your customers that are not meaningful to them?

-This is a series on five key areas to explore in order to find innovation opportunities that will accelerate your business growth.
+This post is part of the series on five key areas to explore in order to find innovation opportunities that will accelerate your business growth.
 When exploring the attributes of your current or potential value proposition, it is important to remember that the only important ones are those relevant in the eyes (or ears) of the beholder.
-We all know this intellectually, of course but it is easy at times to get so wrapped up in our businesses that we shift our focus on what we can “sell” the customer and what we think is so great about our stuff.
+We all know this intellectually of course, but it is easy at times to get so wrapped up in our businesses and so enthralled with whatever we are producing, that we shift our focus to what we can “sell” the customer that we think is so great about our stuff without consideration of how it addresses customer pains and gains.

-A great resource for exploring opportunities for innovation is Osterwalder and Pigneur’s book on Business Model Generation.
-They share my passion for a customer centric focus.
+A great resource for ways to approach the exploration of opportunities for innovation or even just clarity on who your customers are and why they may care about what you are peddline is Osterwalder and Pigneur’s book on Business Model Generation.
+It has been around awhile, but for customers large and small, I find it still provide an excellent framework for any business to get clearer on who they serve and what customer centric value proposition is at the core of what the business delivers.
+The authors share my own passion for a customer centric focus.
 In fact, they highlight that it is critical to “adopt a customer perspective as a building principal for the entire business model design process.”

 One way to challenge your team in a planning session that has worked for many of our clients follows.
 Get your team to brainstorm as many attributes as they can think of that describe the value proposition of your offer to the market place.
 Use the rules of brainstorming initially (no judgement on what is offered up).
 Then, organize those attributes into quantitative and qualitative.
 Quantitative being things like dimensions, speed, number of ports, etc., and qualitative being things like customer experience, accessibility, or convenience.
 As earlier posts have suggested, for a B2B context, don’t forget the role that multiple humans <link to other post> take in a complex buying scenario.
 Do you have a feature that addresses the need of an influencer in that decision making process?